ljw1004/vbspec/vb/general-concepts.md

 5. Otherwise, a compile-time error occurs.

-> __Note__
-> An implication of this resolution process is that type members do not shadow namespaces or types when resolving namespace or type names.
+__Note.__ An implication of this resolution process is that type members do not shadow namespaces or types when resolving namespace or type names.

 ### Unqualified Name Resolution for namespaces and types